Photo: Richard Wright

 Read more

-Rather than illustrating a narrative, Salle’s paintings stage an encounter between images, disrupting the connections between a picture and any automatic interpretation assigned to it, while reveling in the beauty, and incongruity, of our contemporary visual world.
-This approach owes something to his studies under John Baldessari at CalArts in the 1970s, where he was steeped in the post-conceptual interrogation of images, representations and how meaning is made.
+Rather than illustrating narrative, Salle’s paintings stage encounters between contrasting elements, disrupting the connections between a picture and any automatic interpretation assigned to it while revelling in the beauty and incongruity of contemporary visual culture.
+This approach follows Salle’s formative studies at CalArts in the 1970s, under the instruction of John Baldessari.
+In his Post Studio Art classes, Baldessari, a pioneer of Conceptualism, advocated for the visual interrogation of how meaning is constructed in art, a pedagogy that is fundamental to Salle’s artistic practice.

-Over five decades, Salle’s work has continued to shift and surprise—most recently through his incorporation of artificial intelligence as a generative tool, using it to reprocess and distort earlier bodies of work and open new dialogues between his artistic past and present.
+Over five decades of artmaking, Salle’s work has continued to evolve and surprise.
+Since 2023, he has incorporated artificial intelligence into his artistic practice.
+Using this technology, Salle has reprocessed and distorted earlier bodies of his work to open productive dialogues between his artistic past and present.

 Works